tombentley/alabama/serialized-form.md

  `-infinity` and "undefined" (a.k.a.
 NaN, the result of computations such as 0.0/0.0).

- In order to be able to consume the JSON and we need a way to represent these values in JSON.
+ In order to be able to serialize these values and we need a way to represent these values in JSON.
 To do that we use an object wrapper, here's infinity:

      {